SAP/styleguides/README.md

 Programming languages enable us to say the same thing in different ways.
-While all of them may be correct, some may be more efficient, easier to understand, and more robust and than others.
+While all of them may be correct, some may be more efficient, easier to understand, and more robust than others.

 Our style guides want to show up differences and guide you towards code that has a healthy balance between all of these.